PDCConf/PDCConf2021/README.md

 To publish the site on firebase, just run `firebase deploy`.
 Note that you need to authenticate once with `firebase login` YOU DON'T NEED to publish manually the website, it's already done by pushing on `develop` or `master` branches.

-You could take a look at the `.gitlab-ci.yml` file

-### Extract data from CFP

-TODO...